Vadimka29/PersonnelRecords/README.md

 PersonnelRecords
 ================

 This software is intended for employees records.
+Created by Vadym Akymov.